jgerstmayr/EXUDYN/docs/RST/ExudynBasics.rst

 +  As soon as 'Run' is pressed, the player runs (and it may be started automatically as well)
 +  In the 'Static' mode, drag the slider 'Solution steps' to view the solution steps
 +  In the 'Continuous run' mode, the player runs in an infinite loop
-+  In the 'One cycle' mode, the player runs from the current position to the end; this is perfectly suited to record series of images for \ **creating animations**\ , see theDoc.pdf and works together with the visualization settings dialog.
++  In the 'One cycle' mode, the player runs from the current position to the end; this is perfectly suited to record series of images for \ **creating animations**\ , see  :ref:`sec-overview-basics-animations`\  and works together with the visualization settings dialog.

 The solution should be loaded with
 \ ``LoadSolutionFile('coordinatesSolution.txt')``\ , where 'coordinatesSolution.txt' represents the stored solution file,